thelfer/mfem-mgis/docs/paper/joss/paper.md

   <figcaption>Modelling fuel pellet fragmentation during reactor start-up</figcaption>
 </p>
  </figure>

-# A HPC thermo-mechanical libraries, performance results on a supercomputer.
+## Viscoplastic behavior of a UO2 Polycrystal subjected to Uniaxial Compression Loading

+- The mesh has been generated using `MEROPE`.
+-

+# Performance Results of Thermo-Mechanical Libraries on HPC plateforms"

-- Computations related to the behavior law at Gauss points are independent of each other, and although some behavior laws can be costly, the majority of parallel computation time is concentrated on solving linear systems at each time step.
-- This is why the parallel performance of our library is closely linked to MFEM performance, and by extension, the choice of solver and preconditioner.
+Computation related to the behavior law at Gauss points is independent for each other, and while some behavior laws can be computationally expensive, the primary focus of parallel computation time is on solving linear systems at each time step.
+As a result, the parallel performance of our library is strongly influenced by the performance of MFEM (Finite Element Library) and, by extension, the selection of appropriate solvers and preconditioners.

 Performance analysis framework:
 - Strong scaling benchmark (`CEA/CCRT`) AMD Milan architecture until 65,000 cores.